Chia-Network/chia-docs/docs/consensus/challenges.md

 slug: /consensus-challenges
 ---

 The Chia consensus algorithm relies on timelords running VDFs for periods of time called _sub-slots_, which are adjusted periodically (and automatically) to take around 10 minutes.
-During every sub-slot, challenges are released by timelords, and a sort of mini lottery starts, where farmers check their plots for proofs of space.
+During every sub-slot, challenges are released by timelords, and a sort of mini bingo event starts, where farmers check their plots for proofs of space.
 When farmers find a proof of space that qualifies, they broadcast it to the network.

 The difficulty adjusts automatically to target 32 winning proofs for the entire network in each sub-slot, or about one winner every 18.75 seconds on average (32 winners per 600 seconds).
 The winning proofs are infused into the VDF at different times within the sub-slot.